 OFFICERS CAN APPEAL THE DECISION

 Just as a citizen charged with a criminal offense can appeal a court's decision, a police officer can appeal the action taken against him.
-State Law has established procedures for officers to follow in their appeals, just as the Police Department has established procedures for insuring that complaints by citizens against officers are thoroughly and honestly investigated.
+State Law has established procedures for officers to follow in their appeals, just as the Police Department has established procedures for ensuring that complaints by citizens against officers are thoroughly and honestly investigated.
 If the officer appeals, the citizen will be called to testify at the administrative hearing.

 WHAT HAPPENS IF THE COMPLAINT IS NOT SUSTAINED?